 1. Be Conscious of What You Share

-Before posting online, ask: Would I be comfortable if this became public?
+Before posting online, ask yourself: Would I be comfortable if this information became public?

 2. Use Strong, Unique Passwords

-Password managers can help generate and store secure credentials.
+Password managers can help generate and store complex credentials safely.

 3. Enable Two-Factor Authentication (2FA)

-Adding an extra verification step reduces the risk of unauthorized access.
+An extra verification step drastically reduces the risk of unauthorized access to your accounts.

 4. Limit App Permissions